jkkjjj/jkkjjj/README.md

 ### **About Me**

 - 🍓 I'm ✨JK Flip-Flop✨ , and you can just call me 🎀**JKKJJJ**🎀;
 - 🛠 I’m passionate about:
+  - Multimodal
-  - Efficient Multi-Agent System ✨
+  - Efficient Multi-Agent LLMs ✨
   - Data Mining 🚀
   - Graph Learning 🌈